Idanha Hotel

 The Idanha Hotel is a historic building in downtown Boise on the corner of 10th and Main Street, built in Boise, Idaho in 1901.
 The Idanha Building opened and functioned as a hotel until it was transformed into an apartment building in the 1970s.
 It was listed on the National Register of Historic Places in 1974.

 The building is a six-story red brick French-Chateau structure with round turrets on its three prominent corners and a mansard roof.
 Built on a sandstone basement and foundation, it is one of the only few buildings left in downtown Boise with a sandstone foundation.
-The building is currently an apartment building with the Bombay Grill and Guru Donuts on its 1st floor and 10th Street Station Bar in its basement.
+The building is currently an apartment building with the Bombay Grill and Guru Donuts on its 1st floor and 10th Street Station Bar and Mullet Proof Hair Co. in its basement.

-It was designed by architect William S. Campbell.
+It was designed by architect W. S. Campbell.
 When built in 1901 at cost of $125,000, it was the most expensive building to date in Boise.